wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Screenshots ==

-1. Adding a block to the editor
+1. Adding a recipe card to the editor
 2. Recipe Card widget in Elementor
-3. WPZOOM Blocks Section
+3. All blocks included
-4. Preview of Recipe Card Block
+4. Preview of the Recipe Card Block
 5. Additional Design for Block
 6. Block Editor
 7. Recipes Page